return to homepage

 With gravity as the only cause of motions, and with the Sun having more than double the pull on the Moon as the Earth, the Moon should, at the very least, not show such a correctable Earth orbit.
 Let me show you what I mean by ceding the standard model one of its points.
 Let us say that Newton's field mechanics can explain the Moon and Earth at the same orbital distance.
 Since the orbital distance is said to have nothing to do with mass, we only need to let the Moon and Earth have the same orbital velocity.
 In that case, they can inhabit the same orbit with no problem.
 Well, in one sense, the Moon and Earth do have the same orbital velocity: they have the same average orbital velocity, since if they didn't, they wouldn't stay together over the span of a year.
 The Earth has an orbital velocity around the Sun of about 30km/s, and the Moon also has an average orbital velocity around the Sun of about 30km/s.

 The only thing in current theory that could prevent the Moon's Solar orbit from decaying at New Moon is the Earth.
 But the Moon's velocity relative to the Earth over those intervals does not change, since it maintains an orbital velocity of about 1.022km/s all month and all year.
 Yes, there is some variance in that number, but we do not find that the Moon is always at perigee at New Moon.
 And even if we did find that to be the case, the eccentricity of the Moon's Earth orbit is not enough to offset this increased pull from the Sun.
 To protect the Moon from the Sun at New Moon, the Earth would have to hug the Moon quite closely each and every month, and of course it does not do that.
 If the orbital velocity and orbital radius do not change (dramatically), then the only other cause of stability would be an increased force from the Earth.
-But the Earth cannot change its force unless it increases its mass.
+But according to current equations, the Earth cannot change its force unless it increases its mass.
 So neither Newton nor Einstein can explain this one.

 Mr. René is correct.
 Even if the Moon and Earth could theoretically inhabit the same orbit, the Moon would have to be pulled lower at New Moon by the Sun.
 If it were, it could not re-establish its original distance.
 Once its distance from the Earth had been increased, its pull from the Earth would be lessened, due to the same equation.
 It would escape very quickly.

-To make sense, and to create the proper balance relative to the field of the Sun, the Full Moon should be going slower than the Earth.
+To make sense, and to create the proper balance relative to the field of the Sun, the Full Moon should always be going slower than the Earth.
 To see this more clearly, let us get rid of the Moon and just look at the Earth.
 If we wanted to move the Earth out from the Sun a bit, would we speed it up or slow it down?
 Well, since logically the field of the Sun should be slightly weaker at greater distances, the orbital velocity should have less centripetal acceleration to offset.
 So we should slow it down.
 We can prove this just by looking at Venus and Mercury.
 Venus is going faster than the Earth and Mercury is going faster than both.
 Mars is going slower.
 Here are the numbers: Mercury, 50; Venus, 35; Earth, 30; Mars, 24.
 Therefore, if the Moon is going faster than the Earth at Full Moon, it cannot be balanced with respect to the Sun.
 It should escape, just as at New Moon.

 I have already addressed this problem in my celestial mechanics papers, but even I hadn't thought to do these basic calculations, showing the superior force from the Sun at all times.
 Mr. René's simple calculations just highlight once again how big the problems are for the standard model, and how poor their evasions really are.
 I had shown that the “innate motions” of the Earth and Moon had to be changing underneath the modern equations, to create this stability; but here we see that the forces are changing in unexplained ways as well.